top of page

 In the course, you will:

-• Learn why burnout shows up in your nervous system and how to recognize its patterns.
+• Learn why burnout shows up in your nervous system and how to recognise its patterns.

 • Experience guided practices that help you move gently out of survival mode.